isabella232/DEPRECATED-wercker-optimus-blank/README.md

   SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-  Again, see the included LICENSE file for specific legal details.
+  See the included LICENSE file for specific legal details.